Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Analog_Out.rst

 .. note::

- The Industrial Analog Out Bricklet is discontinued.
-We are selling our remaining stock.
+ The Industrial Analog Out Bricklet is discontinued and is no longer sold.
 The :ref:`Industrial Analog Out Bricklet 2.0 <industrial_analog_out_v2_bricklet>` is the recommended replacement.